updated June 18, 2026

 Magnesium regulates the pituitary gland, which regulates hormone levels.
 The pituitary gland regulates the production of FSH (follicular stimulating) and LH (luteinizing) that in turn regulate the production of estrogen and progesterone.
 When it is lacking, your body will produce less of the necessary hormones that keep your reproductive system in good shape.

 Vitamin B6 helps to regulate your hormones.
 One research study has shown that taking Vitamin B6 at doses of 200-800 mg/day can reduce blood estrogen levels, increase progesterone levels and result in improvements in PMS symptoms.
-Research has also shown that woman with high levels of B6 have lowered their chances of miscarriage by 50% and improved fertility by 120%
+Research published in the American Journal of Epidemiology found that poor vitamin B6 status was associated with a lower probability of conception and a higher risk of early pregnancy loss.

 Maca style works by controlling estrogen and progesterone in the body.
 Estrogen or progesterone levels that are high or low at the wrong time can keep a woman from becoming pregnant or keep her from carrying a pregnancy to term.
 Excess estrogen levels also cause progesterone levels to decline, known as estrogen dominance.